lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 Finally, z ̅(t) ~ N(z ̅(0),σ^2 t).That is, the value of z ̅(t) is drawn from a normal distribution with mean z ̅(0) and variance σ2t.
 As we noted above, the parameter σ2 is important for Brownian motion models, as it describes the rate at which the process wanders through trait space.
 The overall variance of the process is that rate times the amount of time that has elapsed.

-## Deriving Brownian Motion using Quantitative Genetics
+## Section 3.3: Deriving Brownian Motion using Quantitative Genetics

-### Brownian motion under genetic drift
+### Section 3.3a: Brownian motion under genetic drift

 The simplest way to obtain Brownian evolution of characters is when evolutionary change is neutral, with traits changing only due to genetic drift. [e.g. @Lande1976-ol].
 To show this, we will create a simple model.
 We will assume that a character is influenced by many genes, each of small effect, and that the value of the character does not affect fitness.
 Finally, we assume that mutations are random and have small effects on the character, as specified below.
 These assumptions probably seem unrealistic, especially if you are thinking of a trait like the body size of a lizard!
 But we will see later that we can also derive Brownian motion under other models, some of which involve selection.